SarahBentley/dfa_transformer/README.md

 # Simulating DFAs
 This repository contains code for my experiments on simulating deterministic finite automata (DFAs) using a bilinear model and various transformer architectures.
+Full documentation of these experiments and their setup can be found [here](https://humdrum-peridot-bf0.notion.site/Learning-Deterministic-Finite-Automata-62a5b74963ba4277b24d0fecfd1e45c6).
 The bilinear model and training script can be found in the `/src/bilinear` directory.
 The DFA class and corresponding OneHotEncoders can be found in the `/src/DFA` directory.
 The transformer models, including GT, WGT, and RWGT, as well as their training scripts can be found in the `/src/GT` directory.

 ## Training
 I recommend referring to the training scripts for all training arguments.
 However, below are some example commands for training each type of model to simulate the ParityDFA.